andreasstephani/AML_2019_Group-2/README.md

 ![Step-sizes plain vanilla](https://user-images.githubusercontent.com/51288218/61087427-86966e80-a42d-11e9-8c36-337d9737994e.png)

 The figures show that as the value of eta increases the steps needed for convergence decrease.
 However, if eta is high it might cause the algorithm not to converge and this is the case with **eta** = 0.2 (i.e. red points on right graph).
-Therefore, plain vanilla diverges if the stepsize is too big and can be slow if it is too small.
+Therefore, plain vanilla diverges if the step-size is too big and can be slow if it is too small.

 ### Two variants of Gradient Descent

 Gradient descent has the limitation of long running time because it uses the whole set of data to determine the next step.
 Therefore, stochastic gradient descent (SGD) is used which uses a subset of the data to find the next step.
 As a result, SGD sometimes cannot find the global minimum but it can get a very close approximation.
 However, the direction and step size of the next step is still a problem for the method.

+For this project, experiments with Nesterov's Accelarated Gradient(NAG) and ADAM are performed.

+#### Nesterov's Accelarated Gradient NAG